 In Weston Bate’s 1990 book about GGS, titled Light Blue Down Under, Bate refers to Sir James’ renowned 1950 GGS Speech Day address, saying: Darling ‘spoke of the kind of man needed to save Australia and humanity: “We need in this generation, as we have had them in the past, men of conscience, driven, even against their wills, certainly against their own interest, to take a stand for principles.
 Men not afraid of facing unpleasant facts, not afraid of being different in their views from other people, men who cannot rest so long as opportunities remain to work for the really great human objectives—peace, justice, honesty and decency between men.”
 After warning parents to be careful not to destroy the precious growth of conscience in a boy (and thus destroy the boy himself and the possibility of civilized society) he went on to his inevitable peroration—the great fixed point in his philosophy: “For selfishness is, as it has ever been, the ultimately destructive force in a society, and there are only two cures for selfishness—the regimented state which we all profess to dislike, and the change of heart, which we refuse to make.
 That is the choice, believe me, for each one of us, and we have not much time in which to make it.
 The need for decision is serious and urgent, and the sands are running out.
 If as a school we can do even a little to help boys to make the decision aright, then we have some right to exist; if not, we do not matter at all.”’ (p.219)

-From Sir James’ Sermon at Rugby School Chapel on 10 July 1955: ‘…it is not for men to run away from the truth for fear of the consequences’ (The Education of a Civilised Man, p.184).
+From Sir James’ address to the Victorian Branch of the Royal Empire Society on 14 March 1946: ‘…it is not for men to run away from the truth for fear of the consequences’ (The Education of a Civilised Man, p.131).

 From Sir James’ address at GGS on Anzac Day 1961: ‘Last Sunday the Bishop spoke to you about St George and reminded you that life at all times was a challenge to live dangerously and to be strong…’ (The Education of a Civilized Man. p.138).